Chat with us, powered by LiveChat

 The Police record all history of your cautions in a Register.
 While this document is not available for anyone, they will reference it if you get in trouble.

-What offences will I find on a police check?
+What offences will I find on a Nationally Coordinated Criminal History Check?

-The police check discloses details of an individual's criminal records in the Australian Criminal database.
+The Nationally Coordinated Criminal History Check discloses details of an individual's criminal records in the Australian Criminal database.
 It means offences for which you are not found guilty in court will not appear in a nationally coordinated criminal history check.

 Nationally Coordinated Criminal History Checks have become a default means of assessing a candidate's suitability to role depending on their records.